Snowfork/snowbridge/test/README.md

 # E2E tests

-The E2E tests run against dockerized services.
+The E2E tests run against local deployments of the parachain, relayer and ganache.

 ## Requirements